slowernews/wisdom-tldr/chapters/chapter_3_action.md

 To Persuade Someone, Look Emotional
 - you automatically trust when somebody is doing at that time what you’re doing. paraphrased scott adams
 - It’s hard to be angry with someone who agrees with you.
 Making enemies is expensive.
--->
+- (kk) Treating a person to a meal never fails, and is so easy to do.
+It’s powerful with old friends and a great way to make new friends.
+> *'Compliment people behind their back.
+It’ll come back to you.' -- Kevin Kelly* -->

 > *'We catch more flies with honey than vinegar.'*